maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > - Finally, as soon as your app is more than a single page, changes in one part
 >   of the app could have unexpected consequences on a different page.
 Verifying
 >   that everything works correctly in every possibly scenario is very time
->   consuming and error prone.
-That is why it's an industry best practice to
+>   consuming and error prone, and frankly, not very fun.
+That is why it's an
->   write automated tests for your applications.
-These could be as simple as
+>   industry best practice to write automated tests for your applications.
+These
->   making sure your function does some computation correctly, to some as
+>   could be as simple as making sure your function does some computation
->   complex as clicking though your app with a virtual mouse, while taking
+>   correctly, to some as complex as clicking though your app with a virtual
->   screenshots in the process and comparing them to the expected result.
+>   mouse, while taking screenshots in the process and comparing them to the
+>   expected result.

 ## Github repository for testing & feedback